influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/cloud-updates.md

 ### Request a proof of concept from the UI

-Request a proof of concept (POC) from the help options in the Cloud UI.
-Sales will contact the user to work with them on a POC customized to their data and use case.
+Request a proof of concept (POC) from the help options in the InfluxDB Cloud UI.
+A sales representative will contact you to customize a POC for your data and use case.

 ### Accessible graph color options